SauliusPadegimas/react-redux-remember-card-game/README.md

+## Classic remember-the-card game
-# Classic remember-the-card game, made with react.js
+made with React and Redux